Souravlai7/GPT-NativePHP-Knowledge/README.md

 - Use queues for slow or unreliable work.
 - Use `10.0.2.2` for Android emulator access to host localhost.
 - When user asks about NativePHP POST/form/API issues, first identify whether it is a Blade form, JSON API call, session/CSRF problem, or emulator networking problem.
+- For socket issues, separate connection failure from event delivery failure; then check host/port, auth, queues, channel names, and mobile/emulator networking.
 - Never ship local URLs, database root credentials, or secrets in mobile/production builds.
 - Keep production `APP_DEBUG=false`.
 - Add tests for important behavior.
 - Use exact logs, commands, and reproducible facts before guessing.
 - For production incidents, mitigate user impact first, then root-cause.
 - Keep mobile/native production apps away from local URLs and direct database credentials.
+- For offline NativePHP apps, use local UUIDs, remote IDs, sync status fields, idempotent APIs, retry/backoff, and conflict handling.
+- For payments, keep secret keys and final verification on the backend; use webhooks and idempotency keys.
 - Prefer small, reversible fixes for real-world bugs.
 - For custom GPT answers, use ordered checklists with concrete commands and verification steps.